 Your PayPal receipt is your confirmation that we have received your order.
 Stock availability and shipping volume can delay shipping.

-Add this module for additional digital modes without buying crystals!
+Add this module for either our original “Rev. B” transceiver or the new “II“ transceiver for additional digital modes and bands without sourcing crystals!